NNPDF/pineappl/docs/cli-tutorial.md

 - the `b` column shows there are 8 bins, indexed `0` through `7`,
 - the next two columns labelled `etal` shows the observable used to define the bins and its left and right bin limits,
-- `disg/detal` has a spelling mistake, unfortunately, and should read `dsig/detal`.
-It shows the differential cross section (`dsig`) for the bin limits given in the previous two columns.
-Finally,
+- the last column `dsig/detal` shows the differential cross section (`dsig`) for the bin limits given in the previous two columns.
-- the last two columns show the scale uncertainty, which typically is asymmetric.

-## `pineappl --help`: Getting help
+## `pineappl -h`: Getting help

 One of the most difficult aspects of learning a new program is remembering how to achieve certain tasks and what to type.
-This should be easy with `pineappl`: just remember that you can type
+This should be easy with `pineappl`;
+just remember that you can type

     pineappl

-which is a shortcut for `pineappl --help`.
+which is a shortcut for `pineappl -h`.
 This will give you a list of program options and *subcommands*, under which all operations in `pineappl` are grouped, and a corresponding description.
 You'll be familiar with the concept of subcommand if you're using `git`: `add`, `commit` and `push` are well-known